 Why Awareness is Key

 Understanding these risk factors empowers individuals to take proactive steps.
-Early testing and prevention can help maintain optimal health before complications develop.
+What makes this nutrient unique is that our bodies can produce it through sunlight — yet modern indoor lifestyles mean early testing and prevention are essential before complications develop.

 The Role of Vitamin D in Bone and Overall Health